Cavell Johnson

-Gordon Cavell Johnson (born March 28, 1985) is an American professional basketball player who last played for KW Titans of the NBL Canada.
-At a height of 2.05 m (6'8¾"), he plays at the power forward and center positions on the court.
+Gordon Cavell Johnson (born March 28, 1985) is an American professional basketball coach and former player.
+At a height of 2.05 m (6'8¾"), he played at the power forward and center positions on the court.
 Johnson was named an NBL Canada All-Star in 2014, and won its Slam Dunk Contest the same season.
 He was often considered one of the top defenders in the league, having been named to two All-Defence Teams, and winning the NBL Canada Defensive Player of the Year Award.
 Johnson played college basketball at James Madison University, and the University of Maryland, Baltimore County.
+He then started his coaching career with KW Titans after he was appointed head coach in 2018.